Occupational Health and Safety Code

 517.998

-An employer and a blaster must ensure that no worker is in an underground mine at the time an explosive is detonated from the surface.
+An employer and a blaster must ensure that no worker is present underground at the time an explosive is detonated from the surface.

 Permanent underground firing station